-a) Contributions: We propose to solve compressed MRI reconstruction with highly adaptive generative regularizers.
-Edge and correlations are modeled with a structured covariance network.
-We show the strength of this model on real data obtained from the fastMRI dataset.
-Contributions include:
+Contributions We propose an adaptive generative regularizer where edge and correlations in the data are modeled with a structured covariance network.
+We demonstrate the strength of this model by reconstructing knee MRI images from retrospectively sub-sampled real-valued data from the fastMRI dataset [41].
+Our contributions are outlined below.

-- A demonstration of the structured covariance model introduced by Dorta et al. [12] on the fastMRI dataset of knee MR images. - An extension of the denoising example from Dorta et al. [12] for use in inverse problems with a non-trivial forward model, producing a novel generative regularizer. - A demonstration of how the prior provided by the VAE with structured covariance can be explicitly visualized.
-We see that the structured covariance model has learned long-range correlations between pixels, taking into account image structure. - An ablation study to compare three different options for the decoder covariance, Σθ(z): Σ is a fixed constant multiplying the identity matrix, Σ is a diagonal matrix with a learned diagonal and the proposed structured covariance where Σ is dense.
-We show the most flexible, dense covariance method, produces the best inverse problem results. - Comparisons of our proposed regularizer with a variety of regularizers: the unlearned Total Variation (TV) [31] and least squares methods.
-Also with two unsupervised methods: a deep image prior approach with a pre-trained generator from Narnhofer et al. [26] and the original Compressed Sensing using Generative Models work by Bora et al. [5].
-Finally, with a state-of-the-art, learned, end-to-end method, variational networks [16].
-We demonstrate that our method is competitive with the state-of-the-art neural networks, yet offers superior generalization to other noise statistics and sampling patterns.
+- An adaptation of the structured covariance model introduced by Dorta et al. [14] for magnitude images from the fastMRI dataset of knee MR images. - An extension of the denoising example from Dorta et al. [14] for use in inverse problems with a non-trivial forward model, producing a novel generative regularizer. - A demonstration of how the prior provided by the VAE with structured covariance can be explicitly visualized.
+We see that the structured covariance model has learned long-range correlations between pixels, taking into account image structure. - An ablation study to compare three different options for the decoder covariance, $\Sigma{\theta}(z)$ : $\Sigma$ is a fixed constant multiplying the identity matrix, $\Sigma$ is a diagonal matrix with a learned diagonal and the proposed structured covariance where $\Sigma$ is dense.
+We show the most flexible, dense covariance method, produces the best inverse problem results. - Comparisons of our proposed regularizer with a variety of regularizers: the unlearned Total Variation (TV) [34] and least squares with early stopping methods.
+Also with three unsupervised methods: a deep image prior approach with a pretrained generator from Narnhofer et al. [28], the original Compressed Sensing using Generative Models work by Bora et al. [6] and a Plug-and-Play method by Ryu et al. [36].
+Finally, with a state-of-the-art, learned, end-to-end method, variational networks [18].
+We demonstrate that our method is competitive with the state-of-the-art methods, yet offers superior generalization to unseen noise statistics and sampling patterns.